 Approval Standard: Teacher approval is required to enroll in this course and will be determined by 1) student performance on major assessments and active engagement in classroom activities, with emphasis on the second semester and 2) the consistent and independent work ethic necessary to succeed in an advanced-level course.

 This is a general chemistry course that stresses theory, problem-solving, and the reinforcement of topics via laboratory experiments.
-First semester topics include scientific measurement, atomic structure, chemical bonding, thermochemistry, and states of matter.
-In the second semester, topics include gas laws, kinetics, equilibrium, and acid--base chemistry.
+First semester topics include scientific measurement, atomic structure, chemical bonding, chemical structure and states of matter.
+In the second semester, topics include gas laws, thermochemistry, solutions, acid--base chemistry, and equilibrium.
 Instruction of topics includes lecture, activities, simulations, and problem solving.
 The laboratory experiments are general chemistry experiments and computer simulation labs, and are scheduled to coincide with the lecture material.
 The laboratory program stresses proper lab technique and safety, and students work in pairs to collect data.
 Many experiments include use of the Vernier probes and software to acquire data electronically.

 Prerequisite Course: Honors Biology